Marble AI Generates Full 3D Worlds from Text, Image or Video Prompts

 You can begin with a single text prompt, such as "a quiet medieval marketplace at dusk," or upload a reference image to guide the model.
 In seconds, Marble interprets the scene, placing objects, lighting, and textures where they belong, all consistent with real-world physics and perspective.
 For users seeking more control, Marble supports multi-image input, allowing several angles or concepts to be stitched together into one continuous world.

-Can a single prompt really spawn an entire 3D universe?
-Marble claims it can.
-The World Labs model accepts text, images or brief videos and outputs a fully realised 3D environment, echoing the interaction style of familiar chatbots such as ChatGPT or Gemini.
+Can a single prompt really spin up an entire 3D universe?
+Marble says yes.
+The World Labs model takes text, a picture or a short clip and spits out a full-blown 3D scene, much like you’d chat with ChatGPT or Gemini.

 Common Questions Answered